-Heat the grill to medium-high heat (375-450°F) and coat the grates or grill pan with oil.
+Heat the grill to medium-high heat (375-450°F) and coat the grates with oil to prevent sticking.

-Combine the salt, pepper, cumin, chili powder, onion powder, and garlic powder in a small dish.
+Combine salt, pepper, cumin, chili powder, onion powder, and garlic powder in a small dish.

 ½ teaspoon kosher salt, ¼ teaspoon ground black pepper, ½ teaspoon ground cumin, 1 teaspoon chili powder, ½ teaspoon onion powder, ¼ teaspoon garlic powder

-Once heated, place the chicken on the grill and cook for 6-8 minutes, flip, and continue cooking another 6-8 minutes (about 12-15 minutes total), until cooked through.
+Once the grill is hot, place the chicken on the grill and cook for 6-8 minutes.
+Then flip each piece and continue cooking another 6-8 minutes (about 12-15 minutes total), until cooked through.

 If desired, squeeze fresh lime juice over the chicken and finish with a sprinkle of chopped cilantro to serve.